jariperttunen/Rextensions/README.md

 3. [R Internals](https://cran.r-project.org/doc/manuals/r-devel/R-ints.html)
   - Technical document of the implementation of R, meant for the R development team.

-[^sexp]: To be precise SEXP  is a  C pointer to a SEXPREC structure.
+[^sexp]: To be precise SEXP  is a  C pointer to a SEXPREC structure but the API is
+         for SEXP.